 You’re taught by a group of highly qualified and enthusiastic academics and practitioners with diverse research interests.
 Their work has been discussed in the Bank of England and the Federal Reserve.

 Our staff specialise in areas including:

-Our BSc Banking and Finance is based at our Colchester Campus, in the first zero carbon business school building in the UK.
+Our BSc Banking and Finance is based at our Colchester Campus.

 Our course enables you to take control of your career in banking and finance by demonstrating a deep understanding of the business world.